-The Board reviews the current and future activities of NFSTC and makes strategic decisions regarding corporate direction.
-The Advisory Board meets four times a year, and members are elected by representatives of NFSTC’s member organizations.
+The Board reviews the current and future activities of NFSTC and makes strategic decisions regarding the center’s direction.
+The Advisory Board meets four times a year.

-Tampa Bay Business Journal selected the nine members as the “Outstanding Board of Directors” in the Nonprofit: Medium category in 2015.
+Tampa Bay Business Journal selected this group as the “Outstanding Board of Directors” in the Nonprofit: Medium category in 2015.

 **Term expires in the spring of the year noted after each Director’s name.